JimLaderoute/pybackup/README.txt

 	To backup files from one area to another area.

 ToDo:
-- use multiple threads, one thread per toplevel folder
+- use multiple threads, one thread per toplevel folder [future]
+- Have better text in the popup that says background processes are still running.
+It should say more like you have a Backup job that is still active.
+Would you like to stop it?
+Stopping the Backup job means some files may not get backed up.
 - Add ability to SKIP a backup row (without having to remove it).
 If you know that say the Pictures folder would take hours, then maybe you can skip it every other backup that you do.
-- The backup work is now done in a seperate process.
-We need to add a way to allow the user to ABORT that process if they so desire.
 - Allow Adding and Removing rows from the list
 - Add a Text window area for messages, instead of writting to the console with print()
 - When copy fails, save this info to tell the user the summary of failures when it's done.